 Realistically, the area Russia has taken from Ukraine, they are not just going to give back.

-Prior to 1954, Crimea had been part of Russia already, and at the time of invasion in 2014 , Crimea was already 90% Russian.
+Prior to 1954, Crimea had been part of Russia already (territorially shifted by Nikita Kruschev in 1954 to be part of Ukraine, but all still within the Soviet Union till 1991), and at the time of invasion in 2014 , Crimea was already 90% ehnically Russian.

 https://blogs-images.forbes.com/tatianaserafin/files/2015/03/Map.pnghttps://www.geoawesome.com/wp-content/uploads/2022/03/Ukraine_LeftAffixedMaps_2-2.webphttps://images.squarespace-cdn.com/...ussian+as+their+unique+mother+tongue.pnghttps://euromaidanpress.com/wp-content/uploads/2014/09/plurality.pnghttps://blog.uvm.edu/aivakhiv-ukrta...guagesCensus2001detailed-en-1024x704.pnghttps://www.brookings.edu/articles/10-maps-that-explain-ukraines-struggle-for-independence/( BBC: Tracking the Ukraine/Russia war in maps over 3 years )